Are stocks and shares ISAs really worth it?

 A cash ISA offers the same tax benefits but only holds cash.
 This means the process to select a cash ISA will come down to the interest rate on offer, and whether you wish to have access to the cash or prefer to lock into a higher fixed rate for a specified period.
 The best cash ISA rates available are shown in these ISA comparison tables.

 How do stocks and shares ISAs work?

 Investors can utilise their annual ISA allowance during the tax year, which starts on 6 April and ends on 5 April the following year.
-The ISA allowance for this tax year (2018/19) is £20,000 (and will remain the same for 2019/20) and can be spread across the following types of ISA: stocks and shares, cash, lifetime and innovative finance (which holds peer-to-peer loans).
+The ISA allowance for this tax year (2019/20) is £20,000 and can be spread across the following types of ISA: stocks and shares, cash, lifetime (good for first-time buyers) and innovative finance (which holds peer-to-peer loans).
 You can open one of each type of ISA every year.